 We have characterized these conglomerates using various physical methods including Second Harmonic Generation (SHG), a technique that has been developed extensively in our laboratory, and crystal structure analysis.
 We will discuss the implications of these observations for resolutions in general and in particular for preferential crystallization techniques.

 Who should attend? – Anyone interested in chirality: synthetic organic and physical chemists; process chemists.

-This webinar will be presented by Dr Ton Vries and Dr Michel Leeman from MercachemSyncom and Prof Dr Gérard Coquerel from The University of Rouen and is kindly sponsored by MercachemSyncom.
+This webinar was presented by Dr Ton Vries and Dr Michel Leeman from MercachemSyncom and Prof Dr Gérard Coquerel from The University of Rouen and is kindly sponsored by MercachemSyncom.